-- Develop a decision tree to model decision a patron makes when deciding whether or not to wait for a table at a restaurant
+- Develop decision tree for decision patron makes when deciding whether or not to wait for a table

 - Two classes: wait, leave

 - Ten attributes: Alternative available?
 Bar in restaurant?
 Is it Friday?
 Are we hungry?
 How full is the restaurant?
 How expensive?
 Is it raining?
-Do we have a reservation?
+Do we have reservation?
 What type of restaurant is it?
-What's the purported waiting time?
+Estimated waiting time?

 - Training set of 12 examples

 - ~ 7000 possible cases